pyroscope/pyrocore/docs/setup.rst

 Extending your '.rtorrent.rc'
 -----------------------------

-The rTorrent configuation needs be augmented with two things, a valid XMLRPC configuration that quite often you already have because of web interfaces like ruTorrent, and a standard configuration include that adds rTorrent commands and settings needed by ``rtcontrol``.
+The rTorrent configuation, typically located at ``~/.rtorrent.rc`` or ``~/rtorrent/rtorrent.rc``, needs be augmented with three things:

+ #.
+A valid XMLRPC configuration that quite often you already have because of web interfaces like ruTorrent.

+ #.
+A definition of a session directory, so state is saved between rTorrent restarts.

+ #.
+A standard configuration include that adds rTorrent commands and settings needed by ``rtcontrol``.
     That include also provides some convenient features, see :ref:`std-config` for details.

+You might already *have* these things, depending on what setup procedure you followed.
+Don't add them twice.

 .. sidebar:: **Security Hint**